Netnod/robust-tjanst/README.md

 ### Help people be better
 We want to help people reach the minimum acceptable level by giving clear instructions.

+### Security considerations

+We have designed the solution so that you can use the tests separately when you want to test your domain/website without leaking any information to anyone else.
+The isolation model with the tests run in a isolated namespace with limited access to both Internet and the rest of the environment.
+This way we can make sure we both secure your and our data and infrastructure.

 # Setup solution

 To set up the whole solution you will need a Kubernetes cluster, either a local one (Minikube, MicroK8s or Docker Desktop) or a cloud environment such as GKE, EKS, AKS.